Ho-Ro/Z80_dongle/README.md

 As it runs, the trace program counts clocks and, by setting those variables, you can toggle specific control pins at determined times.
-For example, if you want to issue an INT at clock 120, you would do “s 6 120”.
-You can optionally dump what’s happening on both clock phases and not only on the positive phase (variable #0).
+For example, if you want to issue an INT at clock 120, you would do `s 6 120`.
+You can optionally dump what's happening on both clock phases and not only on the positive phase (variable #0).
 Variable #1 will show or hide memory refresh cycles that accompany M1.